Upstream

 Flexible systems for flexible conditions

-Drain water can be formation water from below the water layers containing crude oil deposits, water from the drilling mud or cleaning processes, rain water or sea water that has spilled over.
+Formation water from below the water layers containing crude oil deposits, water from the drilling mud or cleaning processes, rainwater, or spilled sea water can all be categorized as drain water.
 This means that not only the water and oil content but also the amount of solid material can vary greatly.
 Depending on the requirements and configuration, we will supply systems with and without centrifuges.

 Effectively separating oil and solids